elimbaum/eecs-senior-project/notes.md

 it works! hypot test (only MMIO, no LLVM) working perfectly.

-*on latency:* latency scheduling seems like it was done before hand. perhaps i could reschedule something, based on my estimate of how long the computation will take (it might not be constant time in something that i’ll know at schedule time, but maybe).
+*on latency:* latency scheduling seems like it was done before hand. perhaps i could reschedule something, based on my estimate of how long the computation will take (it might not be constant time in something that i’ll know at schedule time, but maybe). could also reschedule response based on computation. i.e. schedule initial computation with 0 or 1 cycle latency, when that’s done, figure out how long it should have taken, and reschedule memory response for that time.

 Still can’t get LLI to run on gem5. going into build.ninja (hacky) and removing `--export-dynamic` (equivalent to `rdynamic` for linker) and adding `-static` allows compilation to succeed, but then same symbol lookup issue as before in kaleidoscope.

+Another issue: only 13M free on disk, lli is ~30M (static & dynamic).
+So I will need to figure out the disk image resizing thing.

+ok, so initial hyp test (with MMIOFU) looks like we save about 1,887,905 cycles (1887905451 ticks) per calculation (ran 1000 total on that test.) that doesn’t totally seem right.
+Hm.
+Not sure what tick/cycle/time exchange is.
+Saved 19894 instructions per iter?
+That makes a little more sense. function call, floating point math, square root?
+I would have though more of these were native but I guess not. so even say 40 iterations (pretty accurate) of square root, that looks like around 160 reg read/80 write on X. That’s 80 mac executions, maybe 1000 register access conservative. call it 100/1000. reg access can be 1 cycle. mac execute… 10 cycles? so that’s 2000 cycles. could be huge savings.

 ### mmap